Tai-Rocha/LUH2_Data/index.md

 ## Acknowledgment
-This initiative was only possible because the high-quality data is maintained and made publicly available by Land-Use Harmonization (https://luh.umd.edu/).
+<p align="justify">This initiative was only possible because the high-quality data is maintained and made publicly available by Land-Use Harmonization (https://luh.umd.edu/).
-This study was developed in the context of the Brazilian Network on Global Climate Change Research (Rede CLIMA) and the National Institute for Science and Technology in Ecology, Evolution and Conservation of Biodiversity (INCT EECBio,  CNPq Grant n 465610|2014-5, FAPEG 201810267000023) and Coordination for the Improvement of Higher Education Personnel (CAPES - Grant No. 88887.373031/2019-00)
+This study was developed in the context of the Brazilian Network on Global Climate Change Research (Rede CLIMA) and the National Institute for Science and Technology in Ecology, Evolution and Conservation of Biodiversity (INCT EECBio,  CNPq Grant n 465610|2014-5, FAPEG 201810267000023) and Coordination for the Improvement of Higher Education Personnel (CAPES - Grant No. 88887.373031/2019-00).  </p>

 ## References

-Hanna, D. E., Raudsepp‐Hearne, C., & Bennett, E. M. (2020).
+<p align="justify">Hanna, D. E., Raudsepp‐Hearne, C., & Bennett, E. M. (2020).
 Effects of land use, cover, and protection on stream and riparian ecosystem services and biodiversity.
-Conservation Biology, 34(1), 244-255.
+Conservation Biology, 34(1), 244-255. </p>

-Hurtt, G. C., Frolking, S., Fearon, M. G., Moore, B., Shevliakova, E., Malyshev, S., ... & Houghton, R. A. (2006).
+<p align="justify">Hurtt, G. C., Frolking, S., Fearon, M. G., Moore, B., Shevliakova, E., Malyshev, S., ... & Houghton, R. A. (2006).
 The underpinnings of land‐use history: Three centuries of global gridded land‐use transitions, wood‐harvest activity, and resulting secondary lands.
-Global Change Biology, 12(7), 1208-1229.
+Global Change Biology, 12(7), 1208-1229. </p>

-Hurtt, G. C., Chini, L. P., Frolking, S., Betts, R. A., Feddema, J., Fischer, G., ... & Jones, C. D. (2011).
+<p align="justify">Hurtt, G. C., Chini, L. P., Frolking, S., Betts, R. A., Feddema, J., Fischer, G., ... & Jones, C. D. (2011).
 Harmonization of land-use scenarios for the period 1500–2100: 600 years of global gridded annual land-use transitions, wood harvest, and resulting secondary lands.
-Climatic change, 109(1-2), 117.
+Climatic change, 109(1-2), 117. </p>

-Hurtt, G. C., Chini, L., Sahajpal, R., Frolking, S., Bodirsky, B. L., Calvin, K., ... & Hasegawa, T. (2020).
+<p align="justify">Hurtt, G. C., Chini, L., Sahajpal, R., Frolking, S., Bodirsky, B. L., Calvin, K., ... & Hasegawa, T. (2020).
 Harmonization of global land use change and management for the period 850–2100 (LUH2) for CMIP6.
-Geoscientific Model Development, 13(11), 5425-5464.
+Geoscientific Model Development, 13(11), 5425-5464. </p>

-Falcucci, A., Maiorano, L., & Boitani, L. (2007).
+<p align="justify">Falcucci, A., Maiorano, L., & Boitani, L. (2007).
 Changes in land-use/land-cover patterns in Italy and their implications for biodiversity conservation.
-Landscape ecology, 22(4), 617-631.
+Landscape ecology, 22(4), 617-631. </p>

-Popp, A., Calvin, K., Fujimori, S., Havlik, P., Humpenöder, F., Stehfest, E., ... & Hasegawa, T. (2017).
+<p align="justify">Popp, A., Calvin, K., Fujimori, S., Havlik, P., Humpenöder, F., Stehfest, E., ... & Hasegawa, T. (2017).
 Land-use futures in the shared socio-economic pathways.
-Global Environmental Change, 42, 331-345.
+Global Environmental Change, 42, 331-345. </p>

-Torres, R., Gasparri, N. I., Blendinger, P. G., & Grau, H. R. (2014).
+<p align="justify">Torres, R., Gasparri, N. I., Blendinger, P. G., & Grau, H. R. (2014).
 Land-use and land-cover effects on regional biodiversity distribution in a subtropical dry forest: a hierarchical integrative multi-taxa study.
-Regional Environmental Change, 14(4), 1549-1561.
+Regional Environmental Change, 14(4), 1549-1561. </p>